sebastienbrault/java-molecule-example/README.md

 A an example to get you started to Yose the Game using [Molecule](http://vtence.com/molecule).

-It passes the first two challenges..
+It passes the first two challenges.

 ## Get ready